DSLituiev/cardioloader/README.md

 Caviat: In terms of implementation, I did not use training/validation set split to tune heuristic hyperparameters, so comparison might not be fair.

-Advantages: DL methods are more flexible and generally achieve higher performance given _enough data_.
+**Advantages of DL**: DL methods are more flexible and generally achieve higher performance given _enough data_.
 In this case, IoU achieved with DL methods was still higher than one achieved with heuristic methods.

-Generally, heuristic method are computationally faster and require less data.
+**Advantages of heuristics**: Generally, heuristic method are computationally faster and require less data.
 Formally speaking, there is no training procedure for heuristic methods, so they require no training data.
 Practically though, hyperparameter optimization still have to take place and some data is required, which still normally takes fewer cases.

-Also the model is black box, i.e. it is hard to explain to human why the machine did what it did.
+**Disadvantages of DL**: Due to their high complexity, DL models are black box, i.e. it is hard to explain to human why the machine did what it did.
 Explainability can be achieved by using additional explanatory model, examining inputs and (intermediate) outputs, and rarely by looking within the model itself.